 How to test an alternator?

 - Using a voltmeter, connect your positive lead to the battery’s positive terminal and negative charge to the negative terminal of the storm.
-It would be best if you were getting 14 v to 14.8 v, which means your alternator is working correctly.
+It would be best to get 14 v to 14.8 v, which means your alternator is working correctly.

 - ACURA MDX 2003-2006 3.5L